enso-org/enso/docs/types/types.md

 type Foo x y z
 ```

-This creates an Atom constructor named 'Foo' and allows us to talk about the named fields x y and z.
+This creates an Atom constructor named 'Foo' and allows us to talk about the named fields `x`, `y`, and `z`.

 Arguments to atom constructors can have defaults and explicit type signatures.
-There are some limitations on type signatures that will be
+However, there are some limitations on type signatures that will be
 discussed later.

-Nesting type declarations allows creation of subtyping relationships and allows us to express a concept
+Nesting type declarations allow the creation of subtyping relationships and allow us to express a concept
 like 'data' declarations in Haskell.

 ```